IsmailMan81F/Sahla-Farm-n8n-Workflows/README.md

 >3.
 The Full_Detailed_Workflow contains all the nodes in one single workflow line
 >4.
 The Data_Fetcher fetches real sensor data from their entities ant not from helpers
 >5.
 The agent's crendentials can be used directly (API keys are from the sahla_farmer google account)
 >6.
-Running the full workflow at the one time for different times, leads to "many requests error in the agents"
+Running the worklfow many times reaches the "agents' requests limits" very fast
+>7.
+Each workflow contains a mock-up data in its input, so you can test it directly

 ## Rapport :